A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 • A customer journey map

 So, you have audience personas and performance marketing goals.
-Now it’s time to research your competition.
+Now it’s time to identify which keywords you want to target.

 Who are the leaders in your industry?